pallets-eco/wtforms/docs/fields.rst

    except for in cases where an IEEE float is absolutely desired over a decimal value.

-.. autoclass:: HiddenField(default field arguments)

-    HiddenField is useful for providing data from a model or the application to be used on the form handler side for making choices or finding records.
-    Very frequently, CRUD forms will use the hidden field for an object's id.

-    Hidden fields are like any other field in that they can take validators and values and be accessed on the form object.
-You should consider validating your hidden fields just as you'd validate an input field, to prevent from malicious people playing with your data.

 .. autoclass:: IntegerField(default field arguments)

-.. autoclass:: PasswordField(default field arguments)

-    Other than the fact that this makes a password input field, this field functions exactly like a text-input field.

 .. autoclass:: RadioField(default field arguments, choices=[], coerce=unicode)